 - 1. Steps 1 through 7 of the interest waterfall if not fully paid - 2.
 Class A/B coverage tests - 3.
 Interest on Class C if Class C is the controlling class of notes - 4.
 Class C coverage tests - 5.
 Deferred interest on Class C if Class C is the controlling class of notes - 6.
-On a redemption date or a special redemption date, make payments on the notes in accordance with the notes' principal payment sequence - 7.
-During the replenishment period, to reinvest in additional assets, subject to the satisfaction of replenishment criteria, or to the principal account of the issuer pending for reinvestment at the discretion of the collateral manager - 8.
-Make payments on the notes in accordance with the principal payment sequence
+Interest on Class D if Class D is the controlling class of notes

-- 9. Steps 12 through 16 of the interest waterfall if not fully paid - 10.
+- 7. Class D coverage tests - 8.
+Deferred interest on D if Class D is the controlling class of notes - 9.
+On a redemption date or a special redemption date, make payments on the notes in accordance with the notes' principal payment sequence - 10.
+During the replenishment period, to reinvest in additional assets, subject to the satisfaction of replenishment criteria, or to the principal account of the issuer pending for reinvestment at the discretion of the collateral manager - 11.
+Make payments on the notes in accordance with the principal payment sequence - 12.
+Steps 15 through 19 of the interest waterfall if not fully paid - 13.
 Residual to the preference share holders